Theme Park Queue - 10 Course Points

 Directions

-To complete this Lab, you must implement the enqueue and dequeue methods for the linked-list based queue.
+To complete this Lab, you must implement the enqueue, dequeue, and appendQueue methods.
 The method signatures are already given, do not modify these or add any new ones.

 enqueue(String toAdd)